LakshMatai/INF554Project/transcript.md

 - Pallavi: Proportional symbol map of airport connectivity and inbound and outbound airport connections.

 ## Slide 7 Who did what
-- Ashwini: Bipartite, Line chart for Carrier delay.
+- Ashwini: Bipartite chart, Line chart for Carrier delay, Carrier-delay component, video for project.

 ## Slide 8 Who did what
 - Laksh: Home page, navigation, dot map for that populates bar chart for departure and arrival delay.